Table of Contents

 Business activities contribute to improving people’s living standards.
 It can go through several channels.

 For example, we can capture and photograph our best moments with mobile phones without buying a camera.
-In the past, we couldn’t do it.
-This is because manufacturers don’t embed high-resolution cameras into phones.
+We couldn’t do this in the past because manufacturers didn’t embed high-resolution cameras into phones.

 Community empowerment